neurobagel/documentation/docs/user_guide/cli.md

     When passing file paths to the CLI, always use the **absolute path inside the container** to avoid confusion.

-=== "Singularity"
+=== "Apptainer"

     ```bash
-    singularity run --no-home -B $PWD bagel.sif ...
+    apptainer run --no-home -B $PWD bagel.sif ...
     ```

-    However, if your inputs are located in a different directory or spread across multiple directories, you must [mount](https://docs.docker.com/engine/storage/bind-mounts/) each directory explicitly using the Singularity option `-B /path/on/host:/path/in/container`.
+    However, if your inputs are located in a different directory or spread across multiple directories, you must [mount](https://docs.docker.com/engine/storage/bind-mounts/) each directory explicitly using the Apptainer option `-B /path/on/host:/path/in/container`.

     When passing file paths to the CLI, always use the **absolute path inside the container** to avoid confusion.